 When senior loved ones require more daily personal care than they could safely receive at home, Louisville families often wonder how they should choose a senior living community to meet their needs.

 The selection process isn’t easy — nor should it be.
-It should be one that is careful and considered.
-You want to be sure that the provider your family chooses is not only providing quality, person-centered care, but that your loved one is happy with the arrangement and will have everything he or she needs to continue living a rich, fulfilling retirement.
+You want to be sure that the provider your family chooses is not only providing quality, person-centered care but that your loved one is happy with the arrangement and will have everything he or she needs to continue living a rich, fulfilling retirement.

 Today, let’s examine 10 questions you and your family should ask before choosing a personal care community in Louisville.